How To Video

 125º F to 130º F for medium

 Let the roast stand for at least 15 to 20 minutes before slicing.
 Don't worry about tenting it with foil.
-During standing time the temperature of the roast will continue to rise about 5º F - even uncovered.
+During standing time the temperature of the roast will continue to rise a minimum of about 5º F - even uncovered.

 Slice to your desired thickness and serve with whole-grain mustard horseradish and any side dishes such as baked potato, broccoli and squash.